ferrocene/ferrocene/ferrocene/doc/qualification-plan/src/development.rst

    information about tickets.

 An independent Ferrocene Reviewer is any Ferrocene developer who has not committed code as part of the change being reviewed.

-The only exception occurs for automated PRs pulling code from upstream.
-In those cases, any Ferrocene developer is considered as an independent Reviewer, even if they contributed to the changes in the upstream Rust project that are being merged.
+As a special case, commits which are entirely machine-generated may be approved by the PR author, even if the author committed those commits.
+Such self-approved commits must explicitly state how to reproduce them so they can be audited later.

+The following list of commits that can be self-approved is exhaustive; all other changes require independent review.

+- Automated upstream- and subtree-pulls.
+These can be reproduced using ``gh workflow run automation-pull-upstream.yml`` or ``gh workflow run automation-pull-subtrees.yml``, respectively.
   This is acceptable since we can take credit from the upstream review process, which establishes confidence in the code.
+Note that this does *not* apply to commits that were written after the workflow ran, such as fixing merge conflicts; those later commits must still have an independent Ferrocene Reviewer.

+- Merges without conflicts, such as ``git merge ferrocene/HEAD``.

+- Automated formatting commits, such as ``./x fmt`` or ``cargo fmt``.

+- Automated test output updates, such as ``./x test --bless`` or ``cargo insta bless``.
+  Note that not all tests can be updated automatically, and that any new test that is automatically updated, or any new tooling for automated updates, must first go through peer review.

+As a special case, changes to a PR which do not "materially" affect the code do not require the latest revision to be approved, only the immediately previous revision.
+Such "non-material" changes must explicitly state instructions for how to verify there were no material changes so they can be audited later.

+The following list of non-material changes is exhaustive; all other changes require the latest revision to be independently approved.

+- Rebases without conflicts, such as
+  ``git rebase ferrocene/HEAD author/feature-branch``.
+  These can be verified with ``git range-diff ferrocene/HEAD <commit-before-push> <commit-after-push>``.

+- Rebases or history editing that have no code changes, only changes to commit messages, order, or number of commits.
+  These can be verified with ``git range-diff ferrocene/HEAD <commit-before-push> <commit-after-push>``.

 Merge Strategy
 --------------